 Why are we concerned at the level of nitrates in the soil?
 How do excess nitrates affect plant growth?

 - An increase in nitrate, like an increase in any salt, will increase the osmotic concentration of the soil solution.
 As a result, the roots of the plant must take up minerals from a more concentrated solution.
-Nitrate is water soluable so can leach out of soils and pollute watercourses.
+Nitrate is water soluble so can leach out of soils and pollute watercourses.

 - If the soil gets too concentrated, there will come a point where the plant is not able to take up any water and the plant will start to wilt.
 Even before this point is reached, the plant will grow slower.

-- If farmers apply too much fertiliser, then it cannot be taken up by plants fast enough, or retained by the soil, so there is a danager that it will be washed through into the drainage water and get into the rivers.
+- If farmers apply too much fertiliser, then it cannot be taken up by plants fast enough, or retained by the soil, so there is a danger that it will be washed through into the drainage water and get into the rivers.
 If this happens, then algal growth (and the growth of other water plants) in rivers can be stimulated and the result if eutrophication.
-If there's enough overgrowth of algae, it can prevent oxygent from getting into the water, making it hypoxic and creating a dead zone where no organisms can survive.
+If there's enough overgrowth of algae, it can prevent oxygen from getting into the water, making it hypoxic and creating a dead zone where no organisms can survive.